 There are lots of formal ways to make contact with the school, including:

 But you can just as easily pop in for a quick chat with your child’s teacher before or after school.
-You might want to check that the teacher is free first.
+You might want to check that the teacher is free first or ask the teacher to suggest a good time to talk.

-Kids can get upset if they’re late for an excursion or event, so it’s a good idea to check their bag for notes each day.
+Children can get upset if they’re late for an excursion or event, so it’s a good idea to check their bag for notes each day.
+Many schools have an online noticeboard or Facebook page with information about events, excursions, newsletters and other school activities.

 Let your school know if your child needs special attention at any time – for example, if there have been problems at home, a death in the family or he has been sick.
 Likewise, if he has just won a competition or done well at karate, let the school know so they can encourage him.